Peregrine Falcons' Live Stream

-We are delighted that peregrine falcons make our tower their home in their breeding season - there have been records of them nesting here between 1864 and 1953, after which there was a long period of absence caused by persecution and the use of organophosphates.
+We are delighted that peregrine falcons make our tower their home in their breeding season - there were records of them nesting here between 1864 and 1953, after which there was a long period of absence caused by persecution and the use of organochloride pesticides (like DDT).

 In 2014 a mated pair nested, producing and fledging four chicks successfully in a nestbox built by the Works Yard team.
 Since then peregrines have hatched and fledged from the Tower every year except for 2018, when a territorial battle between two females prevented laying.

-Download our fun family peregrine activity pack here!
+Download our fun family peregrine activity pack below

 Help us protect our peregrine's home for future generations - donate today here.

 Thank you to everyone who tuned in to this year's peregrine live-stream.
 Now that the chicks have fledged, we have turned our cameras off.
 We hope the peregrines will return next year, but until then, you can watch the video below to relive some of the highlights from this year's nesting season.